stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 3 inches diameter branch after 6 inches into five sub-stalks, each of which branches after 8 inches into five small, tapering tentacles or tendrils, giving each stalk a total of 25 tentacles.

-  &ldquo;At top of torso blunt bulbous neck of lighter grey with gill-like suggestions holds yellowish five-pointed starfish-shaped apparent head covered with three-inch wiry cilia of various prismatic colours.
+   "At top of torso blunt bulbous neck of lighter grey with gill-like suggestions holds yellowish five-pointed starfish-shaped apparent head covered with three-inch wiry cilia of various prismatic colours.
 Head thick and puffy, about 2 feet point to point, with three-inch flexible yellowish tubes projecting from each point.
 Slit in exact centre of top probably breathing